 Where The Lady and the Tigers was almost like a bible, easily blanketing a much wider area for me regarding Flying Tigers and P-40s, Damned to Glory fulfilled a much more specific role --- a role that relentlessly kept coming back over-and-over throughout the years to haunt me until one day what happened in the book happened to me.
 Or at least what happened in the first chapter of the book titled "Ghost Pilot," came to haunt me, the rest of the chapters falling by the wayside, never reaching the same status, even becoming, relative to me, inconsequential in the overall scheme of things.

 So said, such was not the case with Chapter One.
 Although there wasn't an actual straight line replication of events as those found in "Ghost Pilot" there was a straight line path of those events that led directly to me.
 The following is a modified version of Scott's chapter, modified in the sense that in the following scenario the P-40 is on its way to Pearl Harbor from the direction of Japan rather than going from Mindanao to Formosa to China as Scott has written it.
-Why the discrepancy?
-One, for comparison, and two, the source so cited is loaded with relevant information while leaning heavily toward the Damned to Glory side.
+So why do I go along with the discrepancy?
+For one, the comparison, and two, although Pearl Harbor aligned, the source so cited is loaded with counter-relevant information leaning heavily away and toward the Damned to Glory side.
 If you go to the link you will see how the author comes around to debunk the Pearl Harbor side of the story by getting into the revelations of an unconcerned third party eyewitness, a PT Boat crew member who, interestingly enough, was in the middle of the South China Sea off the island of Luzon in the direct path of the ill fated P-40 on the exact same date: